fiaasco/fiaas/README.md

 php_pecl_extra_extensions: []
 ```
 Define a host in the inventory, create a similar host_vars file, run the lamp and createresources playbook against your VM and you'll be ready to go.
+To delete something you created, set delete: True and use the deleteresources playbook to remove them.

 Support
 =======
-Fiaas.co is available for support contracts and consultancy services to setup your own environment, add continuous deployments etc. Contact sales@fiaas.co for any questions.
+FiaasCo is available for support and consultancy services to setup your own environment, add continuous deployments etc. Contact sales@fiaas.co for any questions.

 License
 =======